 It does well in an office setting under artificial light or in most home settings near a north, west or east window.

-Because this is a climbing and trailing plant, these succulents can do well in hanging baskets allowing the stems to trail and dangle.
+Because this is a climbing and trailing plant, the Nummularia can do well in hanging baskets allowing the stems and foliage to trail and dangle.
 However, they may grow up along the pot’s hangers.

-You can also create interesting displays by providing the plants with rough, moisture retentive, porous surfaces such as thin tree branches for climbing and trailing.
+You can also create interesting garden displays by providing the plants with rough, moisture retentive, porous surfaces such as thin tree branches for climbing and trailing.